kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 The `$.getScript()` method loads `loadFile.js`, then runs a callback function.
 The callback immediately runs `getHtmlFile()` and loads in "articleName.html", and it also allows the `setText()` to be run when `<div id="textTarget">` is clicked. http://davidwalsh.name/loading-scripts-jquery

+If you view `index.html` in a web browser with a good developer tool (Fiebug, Chrome Developer Tools, etc), open up its Network panel.
+You'll see that the filename for `loadFile.js` as a time stamp appended to it:
+{% prism javascript %}
+loadFile.js?=1421161342213
+{% endprism %}
-Any .js files loaded in by `$.getScript()` are "cache busted", meaning that a time stamp is appended to the end of the file name on page load.
-This means that the browser will always look to download a new version of the file instead of loading in a cached onw.
+This is because `$.getScript()` always "cache-busts" scripts that it loads in.
+This forces the browser to download a new version of the file instead of looking for a cached one.

 <a href="http://api.jquery.com/jQuery.getScript/" target="blank">Read more about "jQuery.getScript()"</a>